Choosing A Smartphone

 • While manufacturer are packing in better specifications for mid-range phones to compete with flagships, their prices are going up.

-• If you are on a tight budget, focus on your essential needs and avoid unnecessary bells and whistles.
+• Hence, if you are on a tight budget, focus on your essential needs and avoid unnecessary bells and whistles.

 Processor speed